Michael Jackson, Lisa Marie Presley: Marriage Remembered During Her Struggle

 About the chemistry between them, Michael Jackson was “openly flirtatious” and Lisa Marie Presley said he kissed her passionately often.

 One day, on the phone, Michael Jackson asked Lisa Marie Presley if she would marry him.
-When she said she would, Michael Jackson said “My love for you is real.
+When she said she would, Michael Jackson said, “My love for you is real.
 Please believe me.”

 According to those that knew him, they described Lisa Marie Presley to be the first time he had serious chemistry with a woman and also said they had an “intense and active sex life.”